Neutone/neutone_sdk/README.md

 ## SDK Description

 The SDK provides functionality for wrapping existing PyTorch models in a way that can make them executable within the VST plugin.
 At its core the plugin is sending chunks of audio samples at a certain sample rate as an input and expects the same amount of samples at the output.
 Thus the simplest models also follow this input-output format and an example can be seen in [example_clipper.py](https://github.com/QosmoInc/neutone_sdk/blob/main/examples/example_clipper.py).
-However, there are many different kinds of audio models so in the SDK we provide functionality for:
-- On the fly STFT transforms for models that operate on spectrograms
-- On the fly resampling between the DAW sample rate and the model sample rate - COMING SOON
-- FIFO queues for supporting different buffer sizes as an input to the model - COMING SOON

 <a name="usage"/>